Skip to main content

 DANGEROUS SUBSTANCES IN BULK

-1. For rules and regulations covering the transport of dangerous substances in bulk within the Port of London, visit the Regulations and Guidance area of our website.
+1. For rules and regulations covering the transport of dangerous substances in bulk within the Port of London, visit our website: pla.co.uk/dangerous-substances-in-bulk-byelaws

 DIVING

 1. The Port of London Authority employs commercially qualified divers who are in demand for many different tasks.
-Find more information about our Diving and Salvage services.
+For more information visit: pla.co.uk/marine-services

 2. Permission to Dive

-As per the Thames Byelaws (Byelaw 33), in addition to the signals required by Rule 27(d) or (e) of the International Collision Regulations, a vessel supporting any diving activity permitted by the harbourmaster under byelaw 20 must:
+Thames Byelaw 33, in addition to the signals required by Rule 27(d) or (e) of the International Collision Regulations, requires a vessel supporting any diving activity permitted by the harbour master under byelaw 20 to:

 DREDGING